 The command opens a window listing all the peptides in the peptide window.
-Along the top of
+Along the top of the window is a toolbar with the following commands available (from left to right):

 Name (of modification): This field is not essential.

 Residues: Single letter code of residues for which the modification is valid.